hardbyte/python-can/doc/listeners.rst

 .. autoclass:: can.Listener
     :members:

-There are some listeners that already ship toghether with `python-can` and are listed below.
+There are some listeners that already ship together with `python-can` and are listed below.
-Some of them allow messages to be written to files, and the corresponing file readers are also documented here.
+Some of them allow messages to be written to files, and the corresponding file readers are also documented here.

 .. warning ::

-    Please note that writing and the reading a message might not always yield a completely unchanged message agian, since some properties are not (yet) supported by some file formats.
+    Please note that writing and the reading a message might not always yield a completely unchanged message again, since some properties are not (yet) supported by some file formats.